Accolade: United Kingdom

 King George VI knights General Oliver Leese in a field in Italy in 1944.

 Queen Elizabeth II knights Claude Pelly as part of her 1954 visit to Aden Colony.

 King Charles III knights Nasser Khalili in 2022.

 All newly created knights in the UK are dubbed on both shoulders with a sword by the monarch or the prince delegated by them.
 In the first example, the "knight-elect" kneels in front of the monarch on a knighting-stool.
 First, the monarch lays the side of the sword's blade onto the accolade's right shoulder.
 The monarch then raises the sword just up over the apprentice's head, flips it counterclockwise so that the same side of the blade will come in contact with the knight's body, and places it on his left shoulder.
 The new knight then stands up, and the king or queen presents him with the insignia of his new order.
 Contrary to popular belief, the phrase "Arise, Sir ..." is not used.
 There are currently eleven different knighthoods being bestowed (in ascending order): Knights Bachelor, Knights Commanders and Knights Grand Cross of the Order of the British Empire, Royal Victorian Order, Order of Saint Michael and Saint George and Order of the Bath, Knights of the Order of the Thistle and Knights Companion of the Order of the Garter.

 Women who are awarded damehoods do not receive the accolade.

 Clergy receiving a knighthood are not dubbed.
 The use of a sword in this kind of a ceremony is believed to be inappropriate.

 Vatican

-Knights of the Equestrian Order of the Holy Sepulchre of Jerusalem, an order of chivalry under the protection of the Holy See, are dubbed in the head and on both shoulders during the investiture ceremony.
-The accolade is given during Holy Mass, by the officiating Prelate.
+Knights of the Equestrian Order of the Holy Sepulchre of Jerusalem, an order of chivalry under the protection of the Holy See, are dubbed with a bishop's crozier or crucifix during the investiture ceremony.
+The accolade is often followed by Holy Mass, celebrated by the officiating Prelate.